DonaldCCF/alphablend/README.md

 ## **Reference**

-The development and theoretical foundation of `FactorGene` are inspired and informed by significant works in the field of genetic algorithms and their application to financial modeling.
+The development and theoretical foundation of `AlphaGene` are inspired and informed by significant works in the field of genetic algorithms and their application to financial modeling.
 Below are key references that have influenced this project:

 - Jansen, Stefan.
 "Machine Learning for Algorithmic Trading, 2nd Edition."
 Packt Publishing, 2020.
 - Kakushadze, Zura.
 "101 Formulaic Alphas" (December 9, 2015).
 Wilmott Magazine, issue 84 (2016), pages 72-80.
 - Koza, John R. "Genetic Programming."
 MIT Press, 1992.
 - Poli, Riccardo, et al. "A Field Guide to Genetic Programming."
 Lulu.com, 2008.

-These references have provided valuable insights and methodologies that have been instrumental in the development of `FactorGene`.
+These references have provided valuable insights and methodologies that have been instrumental in the development of `AlphaGene`.